Sophietje/knowledge-engine/docs/docs/distributed_mode.md

 The `nohup` command can be used to run the process in the background.
 On overview of the registered Knowledge Engine runtimes can be found on `http://localhost:8080/ker/` (or another host or port if you desire).

-Once the knowledge directory is up and running, the REST server can be started.
+Once the Knowledge Directory is up and running, the REST server can be started.
 It is configured through environment variables.
 It has the following configuration options:

 | Key    | Descrption                                     |
 |--------|------------------------------------------------|